 There are a few ways to avoid dangling pointers in C programming language:

-• Always initialize pointers to NULL before you use them.
+- Always initialize pointers to NULL before you use them.
 This will prevent you from accidentally dereferencing a pointer that hasn’t been initialized.

-• Don’t return pointers to local variables from functions.
+function correctly.
+When you free memory, make sure to update the pointer to NULL so that you don’t accidentally dereference it later.- Don’t return pointers to local variables from functions.
 If you need to return a pointer from a function, make sure it is a pointer to a global variable or a dynamically allocated variable.

-• Use the valgrind tool to check your code for memory errors. valgrind is a memory debugging tool that can help you to find and fix dangling pointers in your code.
+is a memory debugging tool that can help you to find and fix dangling pointers in your code.